 Grant funds won't be released until the grant sponsors have entered their bank account information in the Grant Center, sponsor contributions have been submitted to The Rotary Foundation, and any payment contingencies have been met.
-Grant funds will be sent to the account listed in the Grant Center and need to stay in that account until they're used to directly pay project expenses.
-By that we mean a payment made directly to a project vendor or a reimbursement made to a cooperating or beneficiary organization.
+Grant funds will be sent to the account listed in the Grant Center.
 Project funds may not be paid to a vendor, cooperating organization, or beneficiary organization before project expenses have been incurred or services have been delivered.
 Organizations being reimbursed for project expenses need to give the Rotarian project sponsors copies of the original invoice or receipt before they'll be paid.
 The people with signing authority on the bank account need to be members of the sponsoring club or district.
 Grants will be paid out at the Rotary International exchange rate at the time of payment.
 If a grant project is canceled after the project sponsors receive a payment, all remaining grant funds need to be returned to the Foundation and will be credited to the World Fund.

-Grants for which the World Fund award is \$50,001-\$400,000 will be paid in installments according to a spending plan.
+Grants for which the World Fund award is \$50,001-\$400,000, or total funding is \$100,001 or more involving directed gifts or endowment earnings (Level 2 and 3 applications), will be paid in installments according to a spending plan.
 Payments after the first installment will be made after the grant sponsors submit a satisfactory progress report and a Cadre representative conducts an interim site visit.